pcsx22/proxyScanner/README.md

 # proxyScanner
-This is a small java program that lists the working proxy address for a given url, similar program can be written in python + url.
+This is a small java program that lists the working proxy address for a given url(for NITW), similar program can be written in python + urllib.

 There's a GUI and CLI version of the program.
 GUI version ain't stable, it has some threading issues.